walkerRnD/codebuff/backend/knowledge.md

 2. **Error Catching**: WebSocket errors are caught and logged in both server and client code.
 3. **Graceful Degradation**: The system attempts to handle errors gracefully, providing meaningful error messages when possible.

+## Code Changes and Refactoring

+1. **Thoroughness**: When updating function calls or patterns:
+   - Search entire codebase for all instances
+   - Check both direct calls and indirect uses
+   - Verify each file that imports the changed code
+   - Double-check files that were already modified for missed instances
+   - When changing function signatures, be especially careful to find all call sites
+   - Consider using grep or your IDE's find-all-references feature to ensure complete coverage

 ## Build and Deployment

 1. **Build Process**: The backend uses TypeScript compilation to build the project.